Mexico president says foreign companies smuggled fuel, names Trafigura - Up News Info

 Vitol has denied any wrongdoing, and previously said the allegations dated back a couple of years and are related to imports classified by another company with which it worked.

-(Reporting by Ana Isabel Martinez and Raul Cortes, Additional reporting by Adriana Barrera; Writing by Daina Beth Solomon; Editing by Frank Jack Daniel and Dan Grebler)
+(Reporting by Ana Isabel Martinez and Raul Cortes, Additional reporting by Adriana Barrera; Writing by Daina Beth Solomon; Editing by Frank Jack Daniel, Dan Grebler and Richard Pullin)